 25 Stocks Billionaires Are Selling

-The first quarter of 2021 saw America's billionaires modify a host of their stock holdings, whether they were adding or reducing positions.
-And many of the wealthiest insiders have been selling stock in large quantities so far this year.
+The second quarter of 2021 saw America's billionaires adjust a number of their stock holdings, whether it was adding or reducing positions, initiating new stakes or hitting the exits.
+But one thing of note, in Q2 and across all of 2021 so far, is that many of America's wealthiest billionaire insiders have been selling stock in large quantities.

 - Billionaire investor: Warren Buffett (Berkshire Hathaway)